-• Program Performance Measure 4: The cost efficiency of the Technical Assistance and Dissemination to Improve Services and Results for Children with Disabilities program includes the percentage of milestones achieved in the current annual performance report period and the percentage of funds spent during the current fiscal year.
+• Program Performance Measure 4:

+The cost efficiency of the Technical

+Assistance and Dissemination to

+Improve Services and Results for

+Children with Disabilities program

+includes the percentage of milestones

+achieved in the current annual

+performance report period and the

+percentage of funds spent during the

+current fiscal year.

-• Long-term Program Performance Measure: The percentage of States receiving special education technical assistance and dissemination services regarding scientifically or evidencebased practices for infants, toddlers, children, and youth with disabilities that successfully promote the implementation of those practices in school districts and service agencies.
+• Long-term Program Performance Measure: The percentage of States receiving special education technical assistance and dissemination services regarding scientifically or evidence-based practices for infants, toddlers, children, and youth with disabilities that successfully promote the implementation of those practices in school districts and service agencies.

-Note: These measures apply only to activities funded under the Technical Assistance and Dissemination to Improve Services and Results for Children with Disabilities program (i.e., Absolute Priority 1), and grantees are required to submit data on these measures as directed by OSEP.
+The measures apply to projects funded under this competition, and grantees are required to submit data on these measures as directed by OSEP.